gallandarakhneorg/labmanager/README.md

 * **Maven:** Maven is the compilation framework that is used for the project.
 You must [download and install Maven](https://maven.apache.org/download.cgi) (at least the version 3.8.4) in order to have it available from the command-line interface.
 * **Git:** It is recommended to install a Git tool that could be used outside the development environment, e.g. the command-line interface or windows tools.
 * **Eclipse:** You must install a specific version of Eclipse: [Eclipse IDE for Enterprise Java and Web Developers](https://www.eclipse.org/downloads/)
+* **Database:**
-* **Database:** *For developers,* you don't need to install a database system.
-The project is configured for using the Apache Derby Database system that is local file-based. *For production,* the project is configured for using MySQL.
+  * *For developers,* you don't need to install a database system.
+The project is configured for using the Apache Derby Database system that is local file-based.
+  * *For production,* the project is configured for using MySQL 5.0.3 (or higher).
 Therefore, you must [download and install MySQL](https://dev.mysql.com/downloads/installer/).

 ### 1.2.
 First creation of the project